Signaturgruppen-A-S/signaturgruppen-broker-documentation/sessions.md

 # Logout

-See "Nets eID Broker Technical Reference" for reference to API swagger information.
+See "Signaturgruppen Broker Technical Reference" for reference to API swagger information.

 ## End session endpoint